halujeff5/Movie_Rec_Sys_Spacy/README.md

 The word embeddings were then calculated as follows:
 ![](images/word_embedddings.png)

 We then compute the dot product between the word embeddings of a movie and the entire dataset's word embeddings followed by a cosine similarity.
+The rationale of this computation is that when the dot product is computed using a 300 vector word embedding, it returns a single value where a cosine similarity can be calculated.

 For example, the top 5 similar movies for The Shawshank Redemption returned:
 1. Mumbai Police